 This article discusses the pools at Disney’s Riviera Resort.
 Below we’ll look at the resort’s feature pool, leisure pool, water slide, and aquatic play area.

-When picking a resort for your Disney vacation, the pool is a huge factor for most guests.
-The pools at Disney’s Riviera Resort are one of the things that make a stay here so desirable.
+When choosing a resort for your Walt Disney World vacation, the pool is an important factor.
+At Disney’s Riviera Resort, the pools are one of many amenities that make a stay there desirable.

-The Riviera pool has a spacious deck that provides plenty of places to lounge.
+The Riviera Pool has a spacious deck with plenty of places to lounge.